ForNeVeR/dotnet-licenses/README.md

   { id = "package1", version = "1.0.0", spdx = "MIT" , copyright = "Copyright"},
   { id = "package2", version = "2.0.0", spdx = "GPL-3.0", copyright = "Copyright" }
 ]
+lock_file = "path/to/lock-file.toml"
 ```
-The `inputs` record is a list of paths to the projects to analyze.
+The `inputs` parameter (required) is a list of paths to the projects to analyze.
 The paths are either absolute or relative to the directory containing the configuration file.

-The `overrides` record (optional) should contain a set of license overrides for incorrectly marked packages in NuGet.
+The `overrides` parameter (optional) should contain a set of license overrides for incorrectly marked packages in NuGet.
 Every record contains string fields `id`, `version`, `spdx`, and `copyright`.
 All fields are mandatory.

+The `lock_file` parameter (required) is the path to the license lock file that will be produced or verified by the corresponding commands.
+The paths is either absolute or relative to the directory containing the configuration file.

 Lock File
 ---------